I-Akira-X/I-Akira-X/README.md

 <hr>

 <h1>About me :woman:</h1>
 <p>I am Pooja Agarwal (a.k.a.
-Akira), a 3rd year BTech student at Kalinga Institute of Industrial Technology.
+Akira), a final year BTech student at Kalinga Institute of Industrial Technology.
 I am a content creator, an enthusiast AR developer, and a self-taught digital artist.
 I love creating and exploring new things.
 I also enjoy traditional art, animating, dancing, and singing.<br>
 Additionally, being from a computer science background, I also have a great interest in designing websites and making android applications.
 I have knowledge about major programming languages like C++, Java, C, Python, HTML and CSS.<br>
 I am genuinely delighted to gather information by reading articles or watching videos that focuses on less discussed but very important topics.

-- 🔭 I’m currently working on my portfolio website
+- 🔭 I’m currently working as a content and graphic design intern at PRSons Technologies Pvt.
+Ltd.
-- 🌱 I’m currently learning to make AR filters
+- 🌱 I’m currently learning to edit videos
 - 💬 Talk to me about anything
 - 😄 Pronouns: she/her
 </p>